wmayner/pyphi/docs/examples/2014paper.rst

 For the first figure, we'll demonstrate how to set up a network and a candidate set.
-In PyPhi, networks are built by specifying a transition probability matrix, a past state, a current state, and (optionally) a connectivity matrix.
+In PyPhi, networks are built by specifying a transition probability matrix, a current state, and (optionally) a connectivity matrix.
 (If no connectivity matrix is given, full connectivity is assumed.)
 So, to set up the system shown in Figure 1, we'll start by defining its TPM.